Jess Wright

 Research

-Review of The Care of the Brain in Early Christianity (UC Press, 2022):
+The Care of the Brain in Early Christianity (University of California Press, 2022)

 Workshops